Terms and Conditions for Mill Farm Glamping Ltd.

 The prices featured on the website are not binding; Mill Farm reserves the right to modify these prices.
 At the time of booking you will be informed of the prices applicable.
 The price stated on the confirmation invoice is binding.

-3. Rental of a the Canvas lodge
+3. Rental of Accommodation

 In the rental price of every tent the following is included: